learn-co-students/first-ide-lab-bootcamp-prep-000/README.md

   <img height="56px" width="auto" src="https://s3-us-west-2.amazonaws.com/curriculum-content/streamlined-onboarding/download-ide-button.png" />
 </a>

 Now that you've downloaded and installed the Learn IDE, it's time to solve your first lab.

-## What You're Going to Learn

-1. Open this Lab in the Learn IDE.
-2. Login to the Learn IDE.
-3. Navigate Folders with the File Tree.
-4. Open a File from the File Tree.
-5. Edit a File with the Text Editor.
-6. Save a File.
-7. Run a Command with the Terminal.
-8. Run Your Tests with `learn` from Terminal.
-9. Submit this Lab with `learn submit` from Terminal.
+If you haven't yet downloaded the IDE, do so using the button above.

 ## Goal

-To edit the file `edit-me.txt` in this lab using the Learn IDE, run the tests with `learn` and submit the lab with `learn submit`.
-If you feel comfortable with that, go ahead and try it now by clicking the "Open" button.
-Otherwise, you can watch a video walkthrough below and read a more detailed explanation.

-** If you are new to programming, please watch the video below and read the entire lab before beginning.** The context of reading everything you're going to do before you start will help.
+The goal of this lab is to edit the file `edit-me.txt` using the Learn IDE, run the tests with `learn` and submit the lab with `learn submit`.
+If you already know how to do that, go ahead and try it now by clicking the "Open" button at the top right of the page.
+If you don't know how to do this, you've come to the right place! ** If you are new to programming, please watch the video below and read the steps of the lab (below the video) before beginning.** The context of reading everything you're going to do before you start will help.
 Then you can follow along with the lab and it will be easier.

 ### Video